-54 Saint-Pierre and Miquelon lie on a bank which is separated from St. Pierre Bank to the south by a deep of more than 55 fathoms (100 m).
+bank to the south by a deep of more than 55 fathoms (100 m).
 The islands are separated from each other by La Baie, a channel with depths of 10 to 43 fathoms (18 to 79 m) that is clear of dangers.
 La Baie affords an excellent area for vessels to heave-to during strong NW or SE winds; in foggy weather it also affords good temporary anchorage outside the charted abandoned submarine cable area.

 Wrecks with depths of 31 and 35 fathoms (57 and 64 m) are charted near mid-channel in La Baie.

-55 On the west side of Isthme de Langlade, a strong current often sets between north and NW.
+Langlade, a strong current often sets between north and NW.
 A little off the coasts of both islands, the current sets almost constantly NNW and is little affected by the tidal streams, which are weak.
 Close to the coasts the current usually sets NNW, but is occasionally reversed, and attains rates up to 3 knots.
 The tidal streams are not regular close to the coast.

-56 In La Baie the flood tidal stream sets NE and turns SW from 1 hour to 11⁄2 hours after high water.
+In La Baie the flood tidal stream sets NE and turns SW from 1 hour to 11⁄2 hours after high water.
 Sometimes the NE stream only slackens before making again for the next tide.

-57 South side of Île Saint-Pierre. - Cap Noir is the east extremity of Tête de Galantry ( $46^{\circ}46'N$ , $56^{\circ}09'W$ ). Île aux Chasseurs, an islet 11 feet (3.4 m) in elevation, lies close south of Tête de Galantry to which it is joined by a spit.
+56 South side of Île Saint-Pierre. - Cap Noir is the east extremity of Tête de Galantry (46°46'N, 56°09'W). Île aux Chasseurs, an islet 11 feet (3.4 m) in elevation, lies close south of Tête de Galantry to which it is joined by a spit.

-58 Caution. - Submarine cables extending from the settlements of Miquelon and Lamaline are landed close north of Cap Noir.
+57 Caution. - Submarine cables extending from the settlements of Miquelon and Lamaline are landed close north of Cap Noir.
 The chart should be consulted in the area for their location; caution is advised.